How to reconcile PayPal transactions

-You can simply enter PayPal purchases that you make as 'Business Card Purchases' and reconcile them as if they were paid on a debit card from your bank account PayPal is connected to.
+You can simply enter PayPal purchases that you make as 'Business Card Purchases' and reconcile them as if they were paid on a debit card from the bank account PayPal is connected to.

-Within bank settings, click on the bank account PayPal account is connected to, and if 'set cards' is set to 'none' update this to 'debit card'.
+To do this, within bank settings, click on the bank account to which the PayPal account is connected, and if 'set cards' is set to 'none', update this to 'debit card'.

 Setting up PayPal within ExpensePlus